Tool Kit Resources: Campus Models & Case Studies

 Because wider election engagement can’t be done in-person during the pandemic, Robinson is working with a team of twenty-five students to engage their peers digitally and break down apathy and misinformation.

 “Many students are embarrassed to admit they don’t know how to vote,” Robinson says.
 But even experienced voters can have trouble navigating the many changes to California’s voting process.
-Robinson and her students have been drawing on their network of more than 2,000 students, staff, faculty, and community partners, to educate people and send reminders to people on and off campus about registering, requesting ballots, and casting their votes.
+Robinson and her students have been drawing on their network of more than 2,000 students, staff, faculty, and community partners to educate and send reminders to people on and off campus about registering, requesting ballots, and casting their votes.

 “Our faculty are fantastic, and they are the voices that can really help disseminate that information to our students,” Robinson says.